Balranald

-Balranald /bælˈrænəld/ is a town within the local government area of Balranald Shire, in the Riverina district of New South Wales, Australia.
+Balranald /bælˈrænəld/ is a town within the local government area of Balranald Shire, in the Murray region of far south-western New South Wales, Australia.

 The town of Balranald is located where the Sturt Highway crosses the Murrumbidgee River in a remote, semi-desert area.
 Although it is part of New South Wales, Balranald receives Victorian television stations, with a range of Sydney and Melbourne newspapers available.

 Balranald was featured heavily in 2010–2015 Australian tourism ads, displaying the natural flora of the region with over 30 subspecies of shrubs native to Balranald and its surrounds.

 History

 Balranald is located in Mutthi Mutthi traditional country.
 The area has a long history before non-indigenous settlement and a strong indigenous culture continues to this day.

 Township beginnings

 In 1848 George James MacDonald, the Commissioner for Crown Lands for the Lower Darling District, arrived at the site of the present-day township with a police escort.
 Commissioner MacDonald had chosen the site as his base, and he and his entourage set up their camp under canvas.
 In 1848 Leighton Robinson and Thomas Duggan established a general store at Balranald and during the same year a public-house, the Balranald Inn, was erected by a Mr Robertson.

 In 1849 the Crown Lands Commissioner MacDonald recommended to the Colonial Secretary that a township be established at the location.
 MacDonald was a Scotsman, born at Balranald on North Uist in the Outer Hebrides; he chose the name of his birthplace for the new settlement.
 He pointed out that the township's position, on the lower reaches of the Murrumbidgee River, was expected to be of strategic importance with the impending introduction of steam navigation on the Murray.

 During 1849 the surveyor Francis MacCabe laid out large reserves in the region of the Lower Murrumbidgee / Murray-Darling junction.
 Included in MacCabe's surveys was a site "for a Township at the North End of Caiera, otherwise Balranald Reserve".
 The decision to lay out Balranald township was made in November 1849.
 Commissioner MacDonald died in 1851 and he was succeeded by Stephen Cole.
 Cole used Balranald as a base until 1853, when the office of Commissioner for Crown Lands for the Lower Darling District was transferred to Euston where a new house was erected for the Commissioner.